The Cold War: A History in Documents (Pages from History),Used

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: What type of binding does this book have?
-A: This book is bound in paperback.
+• Q: What type of binding does the book have?
+A: The book is paperback bound.
+This type of binding is typically lightweight and flexible, ideal for casual reading.

 Recently Viewed